Husseinhassan1/DevOps-Challenge/README.md

 3. The error message includes a list of valid commit types and provides examples of properly formatted commit messages for reference.

-### To make the Git hook work, follow these steps:

-1. Navigate to your local Git repository.

-2. Inside the repository, navigate to the `.git/hooks` directory.

-3. If the `commit-msg` file doesn't exist, you can create it.
-You can also copy the provided `commit-msg` script into this directory.

-4. Make the `commit-msg` script executable by running the following command:
-   `chmod +x .git/hooks/commit-msg`